 2) Pair the negative story with change assistance.
-Something that will help the individuals take the first step towards change
+Something that will help the individuals to take the first step towards change.

 Tell a story of someone who was not good at presenting and what negative consequences this person had to face due that.
 Straight after you have told the story, provide change assistance by offering to sign them up for a workshop to learn how to present better.

-Your Change Management Storytelling will mobiles change only when Change Assistance is provided
+Your Change Management Storytelling will mobilise change only when Change Assistance is provided.

-Our Change Management Storytelling Program is designed to help you tell the Change Story with a focus on Change Assistance which is a great way to mobilise change.
+Our Change Management Storytelling Programme is designed to help you tell the Change Story with a focus on Change Assistance, which is a great way to mobilise change.

 "I attended your story telling course some time back.
 And I've enjoyed keeping up my knowledge with your blog.
 You may not have realised however, that the Whole of Government is implementing Internet Seperation.
 Hence I'm not able to access the links to read your articles.
 Could I suggest including a QR code in your emails so that I can use my mobile to scan it and gain immediate access to the article?
 It would be most helpful"